dennis-oconnell/practice-projects/golang/simplestore/readme.md

 Define a function called CalculateTotalPrice that takes a slice of Product interface values and returns the total price of all the products.
 COMPLETE!

 Implement a Customer struct with fields for Name (string) and Cart (a slice of Product interface values).
+COMPLETE!

 Create a function called Checkout that takes a Customer and returns the total price of the items in their cart.
 If the cart is empty or nil, return 0.
+COMPLETE!

 Ensure that nil interface values behave appropriately in your program.